ULHPC/ulhpc-docs/docs/filesystems/index.md

 Each file system in the cluster performs best in a specific set of functions.

-- Use the GPFS file system directory mounted in your `${HOME}` for files that need to be accessed fast.
+- Use the GPFS file system directory mounted in your `${HOME}` for configuration files and files that need to be accessed with low latency and high throughput, for instance for storing environments and container sandboxes.
-- Use the GPFS file system directories mounted in `${PROJECTHOME}` to store large files required for running your jobs.
+- Use the GPFS file system directories mounted in `${PROJECTHOME}` to store input and output files for your jobs.
-- Use the Luster file system directory mounted in `${SCRATCH}` to store files that need to be accessed fast.
-Scratch is meant for temporary storage only, remove your files from scratch as soon as they are not needed for any running jobs.
+- Use the Lustre file system directory mounted in `${SCRATCH}` to store working files for running jobs that need to be accessed with low latency and high throughput, like checkpoint files.
+Scratch is meant for temporary storage only; _remove files from scratch as soon as they are not needed for any running jobs_.
-- Use project directories in the NFS and SMB exports of Isilon to archive data that need to be stored safely.
-The OneFS file system of Isilon is backed up regularly.
+- Use project directories in the NFS and SMB exports of Isilon to archive data that need to be stored safely; the OneFS file system of Isilon is backed up regularly.
-- Use the local file systems mounted in `/tmp` for small file I/O. Clustered file systems do not handle small file I/O well.
+- Use the local file systems mounted in `/tmp` for small file I/O in running jobs, like compilations.
+Clustered file systems like GPFS and Lustre do not handle high throughput small file I/O well.

 Many file system technologies (e.g. ZFS) can hide a lot of the complexity of using a file system.
 HPC clusters tend to provide low level access to file system functionality so that users can select the technology that provides the best performance for their workload.